libbybaldwin/phonegap-powerapp/README.md

 1. Add the Barcode Scanner Plugin Project to Eclipse
   * Complete **Steps 1** and **6** in the MDS [TMT3 Barcode Scanner Tutorial](http://www.mobiledevelopersolutions.com/home/start/twominutetutorials/tmt3).
 The PowerApp project has completed the other steps in the tutorial for you, except **Step 7** which is addressed below.
   * **Important** Use the version of the Barcode Scanner plugin for **Cordova 1.5.0+** as mention in the **Prep** step in the above tutorial. *Do not* use the version for **PhoneGap 1.4.1**.
-  * The resulting project will be an **Android Library**
+  * The resulting project will be an **Android Library** project in your Eclipse workspace
 2. Download and unzip PowerApp from this page.
 Alternate: [Fork it](https://help.github.com/articles/fork-a-repo).
   * Run "File > Import...
 Existing Projects Into Workspace" in Eclipse to create the PowerApp project
   * For "Select Root Directory" browse to the location of the unzipped PowerApp project and click *Finish*
   * *This project may have errors until you complete all steps!*
   * When completed correctly, this step will create a project in your workspace called **powerapp**
 3. Complete **Step 7** in the MDS [TMT3 Barcode Scanner Tutorial](http://www.mobiledevelopersolutions.com/home/start/twominutetutorials/tmt3)
-  * This steps adds the barcode scanner library to the PowerApp project.
+  * This step adds the barcode scanner library to the PowerApp project.
 Errors may appear in the project until this step is completed due to the barcode scanner configuration in AndroidManifest.xml.
   * Note: The PowerApp project *already* includes the Barcode Scanner and Child Browser plugin Java, JavaScript and manifest configuration.
 After complete the three steps described here the app is ready to run.

 ------